How to Create a Real Estate Marketplace Like Zillow, Redfin, CREXi, and LoopNet

 Our Experience in Building Real Estate Marketplaces

 As a real estate tech development company with almost two decades of hands-on experience in the industry, we have overseen and executed multiple real estate marketplace buildout projects.
-Perhaps the most prominent was developing our own broker-faced web Listing Portal and real estate marketplace – MarketSpace.
+Perhaps the most prominent was developing our own real estate platform – MarketSpace.

 The aim behind this solution was to provide the users (usually brokers) with a straightforward, efficient way to promote properties and communicate with customers from a single portal that would easily integrate with the existing brokerage system, whether it be based on Salesforce or Dynamics 365.